 Alcoholism and Liver Disorders

-People Most at Risk for Wernicke's and Beriberi
+What People Most At Risk of Developing Wernicke’s and Beriberi?

 Beriberi and Wernicke’s are not common diseases but neither of their symptoms are difficult to recognize.
 Certain people are at higher risk of Wernicke’s syndrome and Beriberi and it is crucial that at-risk patients be monitored for symptoms to ensure early diagnosis.